astroprofsmith/intromodern.github.io/_sources/c10force.md

 dE = \gamma^3 m_0 v_x dv_x
 ```
 The rest mass is constant, but as $v_x$ gets close to $c$,
-$\gamma\rightarrow\infty$, so the $dE$ that would need to be
+$\gamma\rightarrow\infty$, so the $dE$ that would need to be provided
-provided to keep providing a $dv$ would go to infinity.
-Once
+to keep providing a finite $dv$ would go to infinity.
+Once again, it
-again, it would take an infinite amount of energy to actually
-get to $c$.
+would take an infinite amount of energy to actually get to $c$.

 The general case of applying the relativistic Newton's law to a
 particle having laboratory accelerations and velocities in all three